Homepage of Reinder J. Bril - Welcome

 The Section Security and Embedded Networked Systems (SENS) of the Department of Mathematics and Computer Science (MCS) is participating in a number of graduate programs, such as Automotive Systems and Computer Science.
 An overview of automotive technology (AT) activities carried out within the department of MSC can be found here.

-I received a B.Sc. and M.Sc. (both with honors) from the Department of Electrical Engineering of the University of Twente in January 1981 and January 1984.
+I received a B.Sc. and M.Sc. (both with honors) from the Department of Electrical Engineering of the University of Twente in January 1981 and January 1984, respectively.
 Moreover, I became fully qualified to teach mathematics and mechanics.
 From January 1984 till April 1985, I worked at the Delft University of Technology, and from May 1985 till August 2004 in industry.
-I received a Ph.D. from the TU/e in September 2004, allowing a transfer back to the academic world.
+I received a Ph.D. from the TU/e in September 2004 based on the work done in industry, allowing a transfer back to the academic world.

 I am married to Carmen and we have three lovely children, two daughters: Joëlla and Marijn, and a son: Wander.